kinecosystem/partners-docs/website/versioned_docs/version-0.7/guidelines_onboarding.md

 As we serve the earn offers, and trigger a payment and provide payment-confirmations we also hold the wallets with the funds.

 > **NOTE:**
 > In the future we want the keys to be held by the DS.
-Kin holds the keys, but separates funds pre DS.
+Kin holds the keys, but separates funds per DS.
 On some cadence, the DS will send Kin from their own wallet to the operational hot wallet or a semi-operational warm wallet held by Kin.
 When the warm wallet is running low on funds we could update the DS to top it up.

 #### P2P